-Creative Biolabs provides excellent detergent-free membrane protein purification service with the use of novel polymers approaches.
+Creative Biolabs provides professional detergent-free membrane protein production/reconstitution service using novel polymers technology.

 Amphipols (e.g. A8-35) are synthesized via the formation of amide bonds between octylamine and the carboxylic groups of low-molecular-weight polyacrylic acid precursors.
 The end-products are co- or terpolymers, in which the grafted side chains or groups are randomly distributed along the main chain.
 The amphipols have the ability to make the transmembrane regions of proteins “trapped” around by these polymers, so as to keep hydrophobic domains stay folded.
 Amphipols have been used to successfully solubilize a number of proteins, such as GPCRs, with no biological function change (Figure 1).

 Figure 2.
-Diagrammatic representation of lipid and membrane protein encapsulation by SMALPs
+Diagrammatic representation of lipid and membrane protein encapsulation by SMALPs.
+(Jamshad, et al. 2011)

 Creative Biolabs now offers all-around, custom-oriented service of Magic™ membrane protein production.
 We are more than happy to leverage our advanced techniques and extensive expertise in this field to satisfy every single custom demand.
 Please feel free to contact us for more details.